bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Then from there, we need to create an event handler that will handle the clicking for the ''Next'' button.
-We'll do the next link first.
-This is what it will look like; document.getElementById('next').
-It's going to go into our document and find that link that has the ID set to next.
-I'm using the Onclick event property.
-I'm going to run a function called nextPhoto.
-Notice it doesn't have parentheses at the end of it, but I'm going to assign it a function called nextPhoto, so then I can create that function nextPhoto.
+Then from there, we need to create an event handler that will handle the clicking for the &apos;&apos;Next&apos;&apos; button.
+We&apos;ll do the next link first.
+This is what it will look like; document.getElementById(&apos;next&apos;).
+It&apos;s going to go into our document and find that link that has the ID set to next.
+I&apos;m using the Onclick event property.
+I&apos;m going to run a function called nextPhoto.
+Notice it doesn&apos;t have parentheses at the end of it, but I&apos;m going to assign it a function called nextPhoto, so then I can create that function nextPhoto.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 516. define next and current images (283) ~~~~~~~~~~~~~~~~~~~~~~~~~-->